 • Remember, STI checks are a normal part of health care – doctors do them all the time.
 Your medical records and results are private and kept confidential.

 • Consider going to a women’s health clinic or sexual health centre instead of your regular doctor.
-These centres specialise in sexual healthcare and may help you to feel more comfortable.
+These centres specialise in sexual health care and may help you to feel more comfortable.

 Find out more about STIs